shankar4/Functional-Genomics/Bash tutorial.md

 How to read and write in Perl-- Ref: http://learn.perl.org/examples/read_write_file.html
 Another good ref: https://perlmaven.com/use-path-tiny-to-read-and-write-file
 There are 108K Perl modules that can be downloaded and installed from CPAN (Comprehensive Perl Archival network).
-Need do these two things to install Path::Tiny
+Need to do these two things to install Path::Tiny
 cpan App::cpanminus  --nI chose the option to load into my homedirectory.
 I had to redo with sudo this command to install the Path module with cpanm Module::Name ..specifically cpanm Path::Tiny.